jonasjonker/sleep-deprivation/README.md

 Additional documentation (like this document) are written in normal [Markdown](https://guides.github.com/features/mastering-markdown/)

+## Style guide
+To make R code look uniform (and therefore readable) you should try to adhere to the [Tidyverse styleguide](https://style.tidyverse.org/)

 ## basics git workflow
 To work on this project on your own machine you should clone it